Coal-fired power station: Coal power generation

 As of 2020 two-thirds of coal burned is to generate electricity.
 In 2020 coal was the largest source of electricity at 34%.
 Over half of global coal-fired generation in 2020 occurred in China, and coal provided approximately 60% of electricity in China, India and Indonesia.

 Globally in 2020, 2,059 GW of coal-fired capacity was operational, with 50 GW newly commissioned and 25 GW under construction (primarily in China), while 38 GW was retired (mainly in the US and EU).

 By 2023, global coal power capacity had increased to 2,130 GW, largely due to 47.4 GW of additions in China.

 While some nations pledged to transition away from coal power at the 2021 United Nations Climate Change Conference (COP26) through the Global Coal to Clean Power Transition Statement, significant challenges persist, especially in developing countries such as Indonesia and Vietnam.

 Efficiency

-There are 4 main types of coal-fired power station in increasing order of efficiency are: subcritical, supercritical, ultra-supercritical and cogeneration (also called combined heat and power or CHP).
-Subcritical is the least efficient type, however recent innovations have allowed retrofits to older subcritical plants to meet or even exceed efficiency of supercritical plants.
+There are 3 main types of conventional coal-fired power station.
+In increasing order of efficiency they are subcritical, supercritical, and ultra-supercritical.
+Other technologies such as cogeneration plants (also called combined heat and power or CHP) can be even more efficient.
+Subcritical is the least efficient type; however, recent innovations have allowed retrofits to older subcritical plants to meet or even exceed efficiency of supercritical plants.